 “There is a plan and purpose for everything.”
 Pastor John says to the stiff, stifled air outside.
 “But we can only keep praying.”
 He closes the doors, putting us back into darkness.
 The melted down candles a poor substitute for the blaring sun.

 “What about the children?”
 Mama says.

-Pastor John looks from the side of his eyes at one of his associates.
+Pastor John looks from the side of his eyes at one of the elders.
 A silent conversation exchanges between them.
-Then the associate pastor nods, spins around towards the stairwell, he snatches off the flash light hanging on a hook next to the door, and stretches out his arm to push in the horizontal door handle but stalls momentarily, the door too heavy for the strength that remains in his arms.
+Then the associate pastor nods, turns around toward the stairwell, snatches off the flashlight hanging on a hook next to the basement door, and stretches out his arm to push in the horizontal door handle but stalls momentarily—the door too heavy for the strength that remains in his arms.
 He uses his body weight to force the door open, then jogs downstairs, the floor vibrating underneath our feet.

 “We’ll ration out the bottled water in the basement,” Pastor John says.
 “Women and children first.
 But everyone will still fast food.”

 “Do you have any more peppermints?”
 I whisper to Jessie.

 She shakes her head.
 “That was the last one.”